TravorLZH/travorlzh.github.io/_posts/2023-03-19-euler-pentagonal-and-dedekind-eta.md

 Using the line segments, we define two operations:

-- Operation A: take out the red segment and rotate it by 45 degrees counterclockwises and place it to the right of the blue segment.
+- Operation A: take out the red segment and rotate it by 45 degrees counterclockwise and place it to the right of the blue segment.
 - Operation B: take out the blue segment and rotate it by 45 degrees clockwise and place it below the red segment.

-Executing these operations on the aforementioned partition graph producess the following two graphs:
+Executing these operations on the aforementioned partition graph produces the following two graphs:

 ![Operation A and B on graphs](/assets/images/partition-operations.png)